GiantSpaceRobot/tsRNAsearch/To-Do.md

 * Combined score plots fail to generate when n=1
 * Is SupCTA in results?
 Not in JCI epilepsy results, possibly removed due to low coverage?
 * Combined-score score plot isn't generated!
-* DESeq2 padj score defaults to 100 when there are no DE features?
 * Add try catch or error check for wrong file suffixes